cdeitrick/Lolipop/README.md

 ```
 or the equivalent package manager on your system.

+Additionally, `r` should be installed on your system in order to run the generated rscript file with the packages `ggplot2` and `ggmuller`.

+## Optional Packages
 If `tqdm` is also installed, the scripts will display a progressbar for large datasets.

-Additionally, `r` should be installed on your system in order to run the generated rscript file with the packages `ggplot2` and `ggmuller`.
+Sometimes the encoding of csv files is ambiguous (the scripts throw a UnicodeDecodeError).
+If `beautifulsoup4` is installed the scripts will attempt to correct encoding errors.

 # Sample Usage
 The scripts currently default to hierarchical clustering using the binomial distance.
 More information is available in the "description" folder.